intel/intel-extension-for-pytorch/examples/gpu/llm/inference/README.md

 - 🟩 signifies that it is supported.

 - 🟥 signifies that it is not supported yet.

+-  1: signifies that Llama-2-7b-hf is verified.

+-  2: signifies that Meta-Llama-3-8B is verified.

+-  3: signifies that Phi-3-mini-4k-instruct is verified.

 **Note**: The verified models mentioned above (including other models in the same model family, like "codellama/CodeLlama-7b-hf" from LLAMA family) are well-supported with all optimizations like indirect access KV cache and fused ROPE.
 For other LLM families, we are actively working to implement these optimizations, which will be reflected in the expanded model list above.